Your first performance review: what actually changes after

 Three ways this happens:

-• Your bonus or stock set expectations.
+- Your bonus or stock set expectations.
 In some companies, the first bonus determines the size of your next target.
-The bonus you get this year is the floor for next year, not the ceiling.

-Those three questions are how first-years learn the compensation architecture they’re inside of.
-Most first-years don’t ask them.
+Most first-years don’t ask these.
 The ones who do accumulate a huge information advantage over the first three years of their careers.

-Day 1-7: Let the review settle.
+Day 1-7: Let it settle.
 Don’t react, don’t over-process.
 Read your written feedback twice, at least a day apart.
 Write down the three themes you hear, even if they overlap.

-Day 7-14: Schedule a follow-up conversation with your manager specifically about the development areas.
+Day 7-14: Schedule a follow-up specifically about the development areas.
 Not “how do I get a better rating” — more like “I want to make sure I’m working on the right things for the next six months.
 Can we talk through the two development areas in more depth?”
-This conversation is where the real plan for the year gets made.
+This is where the real plan for the year gets made.

 Day 14-30: Pick one concrete weekly habit that moves you on the biggest development area.
 A specific meeting you’ll run differently.
 A deliverable you’ll ask for feedback on twice before finalizing.
 Something small that compounds.